marqusG/FormProcessor/README.md

 operations.
 More precisely, it allows the user to add, edit and delete records to/from a specific table.

+#Update 7 september 2018
+Fixed residual underscore names in some file (delitem.php, delete.php, edit.php etc.)
+Changed example logic: before, example files used the classes in 'lib' folder but this made me implement wrong logic for config file.
+Now in example folder you find a FormProcessor folder which contains classes used by the example files (like normally we'd have in real world.
+I hope to be able to publish soon a small website to illustrate the package in detail.

 #Update 20 august 2018
 - removed FormProcessor and FormProcessor classes, merged into the FormProcessor one.
 - fixed bug deleting pictures or documents from an existing record